77ethers/NTERMCP/FAQ.md

 ### Is this an official Anthropic product?

-No, Claude Desktop Commander is an independent, open-source project developed by Eduard Ruzga and other contributors.
+No, NTERMCP is an independent, open-source project developed by Eduard Ruzga and other contributors.
 It's not an official Anthropic product, though it works with Anthropic's Claude Desktop application.

 ## Cost & Value

-### How much does it cost to use Claude Desktop Commander?
+### How much does it cost to use NTERMCP?

-Claude Desktop Commander itself is free and open-source.
+NTERMCP itself is free and open-source.
 However, to use it, you need a Claude Pro subscription, which costs $20/month.
 There are no additional charges beyond this subscription fee.

 ### How does the pricing compare to Claude Code or other AI coding tools?

-Claude Desktop Commander with Claude Pro is generally more cost-effective than alternatives:
+NTERMCP with Claude Pro is generally more cost-effective than alternatives:
 - It costs a flat $20/month (Claude Pro subscription)
 - Claude Code uses an API with per-token pricing, which users report can quickly become expensive (some report spending hundreds of dollars)
 - Tools like Cursor or Windsurf have their own subscription costs that may be in addition to other AI services